Mayank2930/EEG-Project/README.md

 ## 🚀 Overview
 This project is an **EEG-controlled wheelchair** that allows users to navigate using brainwave signals.
 By analyzing EEG data, the system classifies user intentions and translates them into movement commands.

+## Note
+Frontend got deleted accident from the repo and will be added in a few weeks.

 ## 🔬 Technologies Used
 - **Machine Learning**: Fine-tuned `RandomForestClassifier` for EEG signal classification
 - **Deep Learning**: CNN-based emotion detection (75% accuracy on FER-2013 dataset)